ChimeHQ/LanguageClient/README.md

 let localServer = LocalProcessServer(executionParameters: executionParams)

-let server = InitializingServer(server: localServer)

-let docURL = URL(fileURLWithPath: "/path/to/your/test.swift")
-let projectURL = docURL.deletingLastPathComponent()

-server.initializeParamsProvider = {
+let config = InitializingServer.Configuration(initializeParamsProvider: {
-    // you may need to fill more of the textDocument field in for completions
+    // you may need to fill in more of the textDocument field for completions
     // to work, depending on your server let capabilities = ClientCapabilities(workspace: nil,
                                           textDocument: nil,
                                           window: nil,
                                           general: nil,
                                           experimental: nil)

     // pay careful attention to rootPath/rootURI/workspaceFolders, as different servers will
     // have different expectations/requirements here

     return InitializeParams(processId: Int(ProcessInfo.processInfo.processIdentifier),
                             rootPath: nil,
                             rootURI: projectURL.absoluteString,